aliyun/aliyun-openapi-net-sdk/README.md

 	>**Note:** To increase the security of your account, we recommend that you use the AccessKey of the RAM user to access Alibaba Cloud services.

-- To use Alibaba Cloud Java SDK to access the APIs of a product, you must first activate the product on the [Alibaba Cloud console](https://home.console.aliyun.com/?spm=5176.doc52740.2.4.QKZk8w) if required.
+- To use Alibaba Cloud C# SDK to access the APIs of a product, you must first activate the product on the [Alibaba Cloud console](https://home.console.aliyun.com/?spm=5176.doc52740.2.4.QKZk8w) if required.

 - The Alibaba Cloud C# SDK is requires .NET Framework 4.0 or later.

 ## Using C# SDK with NuGet Packages

 You must install the SDK core Nuget Package for any SDK you use.
-For example, to call the ECS SDK, you must install both the [ECS Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-ecs/) and the [SDK core Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-core/).
+For example, to call the ECS product, you must install both the [ECS Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-ecs/) and the [SDK core Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-core/).

 Use Package Manager